packit/packit-service-zuul/README.md

 ## About Zuul CI - softwarefactory-project.io

-[Zuul](https://zuul-ci.org) is a CI system invented in OpenStack community.
+[Zuul](https://zuul-ci.org) is a CI system invented in the OpenStack community.
-[Softwarefactory](https://softwarefactory-project.io) (SF) is project which is hosting a services (Zuul being one of them) to ease development of open source projects.
+[Softwarefactory](https://softwarefactory-project.io) (SF) is project which is hosting services (Zuul being one of them) to ease development of open source projects.

 ## How it works in our case